jslegendre/MachXPC/README.md

 ```

 ### Example
-A full example/demo project has been included
+A full example/demo project is included in the project